-7 Best Authentic Places to Visit in Zanzibar3 min read
+7 Best Authentic Places to Visit in Zanzibar

-When it comes to fun and adventure, I have found few places that can compete favourably with the Eastern African island of Zanzibar.
+When it comes to fun, food and adventure, I have found a few places that can compete favourably with the Eastern African island of Zanzibar.
+If you are looking for vegan food in Zanzibar, read my article – Explore the Spicey Vegan Street Food of Zanzibar.
 You can enjoy bright sunshine throughout the year that makes it a happening place year round!
 This island archipelago hosts a plethora of activities and places and things to experience.
 You can bet that any piece of excitement and relaxation can be found on any corner of the island, from lounging on a beach chair to diving deep into the coral gardens of the deep sea.
 And who wouldn’t enjoy diving into the sea in an itinerary-packed trip to Zanzibar?

 House of Wonders

 House of Wonders is located next to the old fort and a must-visit place while in Stone Town.
 If you want to learn about island history, then this is the right place to start.
 The old exhibits and rooms will evoke wonder and amazement.

 Paje beach is a favourite haunt for budget travellers.
 It has a myriad of burger joints, bars, cafes, hostels, and almost any other accessory.
 You can spend a couple of days relaxing in the inviting turquoise waters.
 When you are on the beach it is common to see people kite surfing or going snorkelling.
 In fact, Paje is one of the best kite-surfing destinations in the world.
 All of this makes Paje Beach one of the top attractions in Zanzibar.